top of page

 Rishi Atreya formulated the concept of Tridosha—Vata, Pitta, and Kapha—three functional energies or humors that govern the body.
 If these are balanced, a person is healthy.
 If they go out of balance, sickness occurs.
 This idea became one of the most important principles of Ayurveda.

-Today, modern medicine says that treatment should be customized to every individual.
-Thousands of years ago, Rishi Atreya also believed that each person is different and the treatment should match their body type (prakriti), environment, age, and lifestyle.
+Today, modern medicine emphasizes that treatment should be customized for every individual.
+Thousands of years ago, Rishi Atreya also believed that each person is unique.
+Treatments should match their body type (prakriti), environment, age, and lifestyle.

 Western medicine treated the mind and body as separate entities until recently.
 Today, growing evidence supports the importance of a holistic approach to health that considers both physical and mental well-being.
 Atreya was among the earliest to emphasize the role of mental and emotional health in physical well-being.
 He viewed consciousness and mind as central to diagnosis and treatment.

-Atreya classified causes of disease into three categories:
+Atreya classified the causes of disease into three categories:

-1. Asatmendriyartha samyoga – improper contact between senses and objects.
-An example of this is that watching screens for long hours leads to eye strain and headaches.
+1. Asatmendriyartha samyoga – Improper contact between senses and objects.
+For example, watching screens for long hours can lead to eye strain and headaches.

-2. Prajnaparadha – mistakes of the intellect or ethical violations.
-We see this in real life when someone eats junk food despite knowing it causes harm.
+2. Prajnaparadha – Mistakes of the intellect or ethical violations.
+This is evident when someone eats junk food despite knowing it causes harm.

-3. Parinama – natural changes like time, age, and seasons.
-You must have noticed how our skin feels dry in winter—that is an example of parinama.
+3. Parinama – Natural changes like time, age, and seasons.
+For instance, our skin often feels dry in winter—this is an example of parinama.

 Rishi Atreya’s teachings also covered:

-• Use of herbs, oils, and minerals for healing
+• The use of herbs, oils, and minerals for healing.

-• Duties and character of a good doctor
+• The duties and character of a good doctor.

-Atreya taught many students, but his most famous student was Agnivesha, who later wrote a medical text based on Atreya’s teachings, called the Agnivesha Tantra.
-This book was later revised and expanded by Rishi Charaka and became known as the Charaka Samhita, one of the most important books in Ayurvedic medicine.
+Atreya taught many students, but his most famous student was Agnivesha.
+He later wrote a medical text based on Atreya’s teachings, called the Agnivesha Tantra.
+This book was later revised and expanded by Rishi Charaka and became known as the Charaka Samhita, one of the most important texts in Ayurvedic medicine.

-Rishi Atreya is honoured as one of the earliest and most influential teachers of Ayurveda.
-More than just a skilled healer, he was a wise teacher who encouraged his students to treat all patients with compassion, ask questions, observe carefully, and keep learning.
-His teachings have guided the field of Ayurveda for thousands of years and continue to be studied in modern Ayurvedic colleges even today.
+Rishi Atreya is honored as one of the earliest and most influential teachers of Ayurveda.
+More than just a skilled healer, he was a wise teacher who encouraged his students to treat all patients with compassion.
+He urged them to ask questions, observe carefully, and keep learning.
+His teachings have guided the field of Ayurveda for thousands of years and continue to be studied in modern Ayurvedic colleges today.

 Comments